FlinnBurgess/mars-rover/README.md

 -   Making the required input less rigid / more resilient. e.g. not enforcing grid size information to appear first, handling extra spaces between values
 -   Not enabling rovers to occupy the same space
+-   Warning when a rovers starting coordinates fall outside the bounds of the grid
+-   Protect against a grid size of 0